Skip to content

 Therefore, in a sense, our consciousness may be the ephemeral “entity” that creates, or instantiates, the notion of free will.
 The universe itself may be deterministic, but our experience of it isn’t.

-Or, as the Theravadins may prefer, and to paraphrase a popular movie,
+Or, to paraphrase a popular movie,

 “All those moments will be lost in time, like tears in rain.
 Time to die.”